Protesters demand Iran's leaders quit after military admits it hit plane

 Britain said its ambassador in Iran was briefly detained on Saturday, which Iranian media said was because he was inciting protests.
 The envoy said he attended a vigil for plane victims.

-Iran’s authorities summoned him on Sunday, while members of the hardline Basij militia gathered outside the mission holding signs demanding the “treacherous embassy” be closed, state-affiliated media reported.
+Iran summoned him on Sunday, while state-affiliated media said members of the hardline Basij militia gathered outside the mission with signs demanding the “treacherous embassy” be shut.

-British Foreign Secretary Dominic Raab condemned his arrest and said Iran “can continue its march towards pariah status ... or take steps to de-escalate tensions” with diplomacy.
+British Foreign Secretary Dominic Raab condemned the arrest and said Iran “can continue its march towards pariah status ... or take steps to de-escalate tensions” with diplomacy.

 Protests inside Iran followed a build-up of tension between Iran and the United States, which withdrew from Tehran’s nuclear pact with world powers in 2018 and then toughened up sanctions.